freedomofpress/securedrop/docs/network_firewall.rst

 :ref:`Hardware Guide <hardware_guide>`.

 We currently recommend the `pfSense SG-3100
-<https://store.netgate.com/SG-3100.aspx>`__, which has 6 interfaces: WAN,
+<https://store.netgate.com/SG-3100.aspx>`__, which has 3 network interfaces
-OPT1, LAN1, LAN2, LAN3 and LAN4.
-This firewall comes with an internal switch on
+and 6 ports: WAN, OPT1, LAN1, LAN2, LAN3 and LAN4.
+This firewall comes with
-the LAN interface.
+an internal switch on the LAN interface.
 If yours does not you will need to obtain a separate switch to connect the *Admin Workstation* for the initial installation.

 If you are new to pfSense or firewall management in general, we recommend the following resources: